SManriqueDev/clubdelbuho-web/readme.md

 php artisan serve
 ```

 You're ready to go!
-Visit Ping CRM in your browser, and login with:
+Visit Mundolector in your browser, and login with:

 - **Username:** johndoe@example.com
 - **Password:** secret